Lynsiearagon/Yapp/README.md

 ### Live link: https://yapp.onrender.com

 ## Background
 July 2024 Update: Yapp is a full stack clone of Yelp, and was the first application I created as a junior full stack developer in early 2023.
 After completing my MVPs, I was proud of the accomplishment of creating a solo full-stack project.
 I am most fond of the frontend work I did on this project, as it really showcases my eye for details while developing.
+I now work as a full-stack developer at Agility Consultants and have learned new ways of developing that are more efficient from how I developed Yapp back in 2023.

 ## About Yapp
 - Yapp allows for a user to search for and review restaurants with full CRUD functionality.